ahmadassaf/code-notes/README.md

 node-notes is a node.js version of Rails' "rake notes" functionality.
 It allows you to put comments in your code and then have them annotated across your whole project.
+Uses local ``.gitignore`` to ignore files or default ignore list.

 ### Installation:

     npm install notes -g

 ### Usage:

     $ notes              # will search for notes in cwd
+    $ notes .            # will search for notes in cwd considers .gitignore to ignore files
     $ notes lib/ test/   # will search only in lib and test

 ### What It Does: